vivaria/edisonrul.ing/docs/source/cards/a/armed-dragon-lv10.md

 ### Card Rulings

-●The Condition can't be negated.
+*   The Condition can't be negated.
-●The Unclassified Effect applies in the hand (this Special Summon doesn't start a Chain).
+*   The Unclassified Effect applies in the hand (this Special Summon doesn't start a Chain).
-●You can't Special Summon Armed Dragon LV10 with Level Up! because Armed Dragon LV7 doesn't mention Armed Dragon LV7 in its card text.
+*   You can't Special Summon Armed Dragon LV10 with Level Up! because Armed Dragon LV7 doesn't mention Armed Dragon LV7 in its card text.
-●Cannot be Special Summoned from the GY / banished, even if it was properly Summoned.
+*   Cannot be Special Summoned from the GY / banished, even if it was properly Summoned.
-●Sending 1 Monster Card from your hand is a cost.
+*   Sending 1 Monster Card from your hand is a cost.
 This effect can't activate while Macro Cosmos is active, since you can't pay the cost.
-●Face-down monsters are not destroyed.
+*   Face-down monsters are not destroyed.